 Training for Managing Food Allergies

 Did you know that there is specific training to become aware of how to maintain and accomplish a Peanut-Free environment?
-I know, neither did I. It is not surprising though, considering the potential life threatening consequences of exposure.
+I know, neither did I. It is not surprising though, considering the potential life-threatening consequences of exposure.
+Here are just a few:

 Food Allergy Research & Education (FARE)